 Layer option

 If the user would press the button called “Ebenen”, a group of check boxes would be displayed making it possible to show or hide the layers “Denkmalpflege”,”Gartendenkmal” or “Aussichtspunkte”.
-The drawing order of the layers would be the points on the top and polygon underneath.
+The drawing order of the layers would be the points on the top and polygons underneath.

 Filter and tour buttons

-If the user either pressed the filter or the tour button, a new intent would be created and the user would be a new window would appear.
+If the user either presses the filter or the tour button, a new intent would be created and a new window would appear.
 Either the uncompleted filter menu or the tour menu would then be displayed.

 Pop-up window